-Fortem Australia is an independent non-profit who will work directly with individuals and families from the national security and first responder communities around early intervention for good future mental and overall wellbeing.
-Fortem is currently running a pilot program in Canberra, Sydney and Melbourne for national security and law enforcement personnel.
-This pilot is funded by the Commonwealth Government as part of the package of mental health initiatives and support services for police and security personnel.
+Fortem Australia is an independent non-profit who works directly with individuals and families from the national security and first responder communities around early intervention for good future mental health and overall wellbeing.
+Fortem is currently running a pilot program in Canberra, Sydney and Melbourne for national security, law enforcement and first responder families.
 Further programs will roll out as funding permits.

 Fortem will take an integrated, proactive approach to mental health, centred around building a community of support in a trusted environment.

 Fortem, Latin for brave, was established in early 2019 by the co-founders of Soldier On, John Bale and Dr Danielle Clout, along with Joanne Gonsalves and Lauren Phillips.